kphanipramod/Toronto-Bike-Share-Analysis/README.md

 ## Objective
-To better understand how people in Toronto are using Bike Share To highlight some usage patterns for potential and exsiting users (e.g. popular routes, rush hours, avg speed, etc.)
+To better understand how people in Toronto are using Bike Share and highlight some usage patterns for potential and existing users (e.g. popular routes, rush hours, avg speed, etc.)
 To generate insights for maintenance and management (e.g. allocating bikes, identify broken bikes & stations, etc.) - still working on it!

 ## Background